vlamy/elixir-seven-segments/README.md

-# elixir-seven-segments
+# seven-segments
-seven segments kata in Elixir
+Seven segment exercise in Node / TS and Elixir